lucgiffon/pycle/README.md

 ## Build documentation

-To build the documentation, you must have installed `pickle` first then go in the `$REPOSITORY_ROOT/docs/` directory and then type
+To build the documentation, you must have installed `pycle` first then go in the `$REPOSITORY_ROOT/docs/` directory and then type

 ```
 make html